Creating different types of ambiance with music zoning.

 Soundtrack Your Brand’s curators began by creating an overall musical identity for the festival, enhancing the experience.
 Then they zoned music to reach the audience as they waited in line on the street, and to lead them through the festival and exhibition.

-The curators created alternative soundtracks for the different constructions inside the warehouse, including an ambient soundtrack for the artist's studio.
+The curators created alternative playlists for the different constructions inside the warehouse, including an ambient playlist for the artist's studio.